Algarve – Portugal

 Praia do Marinha

-We leave in the afternoon and drive via Albacete inland to our first destination: El Aeropuerto Central de Ciudad Real or “El Aeropuerto Don Quijote” how it is called – as it was build but never operated.
+We left Javea in the afternoon and drove via Albacete inland to our first destination: El Aeropuerto Central de Ciudad Real or “El Aeropuerto Don Quijote” how it is called – as it was build but never operated.

 The airport is south of Ciudad Real close to the highway and a perfect place for an overnight stop – enough parking space but nobody there.
 (38°52’18.6″N 3°59’24.3″W)

-When we arrive it is already dark but there are streetlights around the main building.
-In the morning we get up before sunrise to take some pictures.
+When we arrive, it was already dark but there were streetlights around the main building.
+In the morning we got up before sunrise to take some pictures.

 Aeropuerto Central de Ciudad Real